 Soil disturbing activities have the potential to impact cultural resources.

 Impacts to biological resources (e.g., vegetation, birds, nests, leks) have the potential to occur during project activities.
+The CFPP Site is within the SGCA and CFPP Location 3 contains 'good' condition sagebrush habitat.

 Generating and Managing Waste